🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 📍 St. Joseph Cathedral in Google Maps

 What makes this place extra special is the contrast around it.
-The streets surrounding the cathedral are always alive—with buzzing motorbikes, locals hanging out at nearby cafés, and tourists snapping photos.
-Yet right in the middle of all the action stands this peaceful, majestic church.
-Whether you’re into architecture, photography, or just want a quiet spot to pause, St. Joseph Cathedral in Hanoi is absolutely worth the stop.
+The streets surrounding the cathedral are always alive with the loud motorbikes across the streets, locals hanging out at nearby cafés, and tourists taking photos.
+Yet right in the middle of all the action stands this peaceful, beautiful church.
+Whether you're into architecture, photography, or just want a quiet spot to pause, St. Joseph Cathedral in Hanoi is absolutely worth the stop.

 St. Joseph Cathedral